-TAMUG provides undergraduate academic instruction in marine and maritime-related degree programs in Ocean and Coastal Resources (pending Texas Higher Education Coordinating Board approval), Marine Biology, Marine Biology/Biomedical Sciences, Marine Sciences (Oceanography), Marine Engineering Technology, Marine Transportation, Marine Fisheries, Maritime Systems Engineering (ocean/civil), Maritime Administration (policy/business) and Maritime Studies.
+TAMUG provides undergraduate and graduate academic instruction in marine and maritime-related degree programs in Ocean and Coastal Resources, Marine Biology, Marine Biology/Biomedical Sciences, Marine Sciences (Oceanography), Marine Engineering Technology, Marine Transportation, Marine Fisheries, Maritime Systems Engineering (ocean/civil), Maritime Administration (policy/business) and Maritime Studies.
 All students complete the core curriculum requirements set by TAMU to ensure a broad-based education.
 Cooperative graduate degree programs, at both the master and doctorate levels, are in place with the departments of Oceanography, Biology, and Wildlife and Fisheries Sciences at TAMU in College Station.
 The Texas State Maritime Academy is headquartered on the Galveston Campus.